chipoglesby/chipoglesby.github.io/_posts/blog/2017-04-29-colorado-rent-code.md

 office to quickly supply reports and analyses without a lot of man hours involved using static sites or something more dynamic like a shiny app.

-This project is as close as I've come to sharing that vision
+This project is as close as I've come to sharing that vision.